Frosthaven/cyberpunk-ff06b5-research/docs/Theories/theory-color.md

 The **cyan and red** stage lights pierce the darkness of the club.
 The crowd stands in a pit of **blue and yellow** cheering.
-Johnny steps into the vibrant fresh colors of the freshly lit stage, ready to play, and proclaims:
+Johnny steps into the vibrant colors of the freshly illuminated stage, ready to play, and proclaims:

 > Tonight, I'm...
 I'm here to say goodbye to all of you.